semrush/intergalactic/website/docs/data-display/bar-chart/bar-chart.md

 ![](/data-display/bar-chart/static/bar-chart.png)

 For the grouped bars maintain a 4px margin between them.
-Aim for at least a 20% margin between columns to avoid clutter.
+Aim for at least a 20% margin between bars to avoid clutter.

 ![](/data-display/bar-chart/static/bar-chart-2.png)